Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

 Own project work
 ----------------

-If you have own idea for the final project that you would be willing to do, send us a short description of your idea and we can have a short meeting where we can chat if your project would fit the requirements for the final project.
-You should send us a description of your own idea **before 21st of December** so that we can soon decide if it meets the requirements of the final project.

-Your own final project could be for example:

-  - a specific tool that you would like to create for some purpose that you think would be useful

-  - a GIS analysis or a set of analyses that you would be interested to conduct and write a short report about them
+Develop your own topic!
+In general, your own topic should also contain these sections:

+1. **Data acquisition** (Fetching data, subsetting data, storing intermediate outputs etc.)
+2. **Data analysis** (Enriching and analyzing the data, eg. spatial join, overlay, buffering, other calculations..)
+3. **Visualization** (Visualizing main results and other relevant information as maps and graphs)

+But feel free to be creative!
+Your own project might be, for example, related to your thesis or work project.
+Remember to describe clearly what you are doing in the final assignment repository README.md -file.
+Preferably, present your idea to the course instructors before the winter holidays.

 What is at least required from the final project, is that you have:

  - a working piece of code for your task / problem / analyses that solves it

- - a GOOD documentation (i.e. a tutorial) associated with your Notebook explaining how your tool works

- - OR a report about your analyses and what we can learn from them
+ - Good documentation (i.e. a tutorial) explaining how your tool works OR a report about your analyses and what we can learn from them

-The documentation of your tool or analysis / report needs to be written in MarkDown into the same repository where you upload your codes.